outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - apply difference patterns in how solutions change with different info to:
       - identify whether the minimum info to reach a optimal solution is available
       - generate changes to existing solutions to test if their change patterns match changes in solutions with different info in a way that leads to an optimal solution

+    - apply connection structures to connect useful structures so other useful structures can be found/derived/generated from input useful structures which may be more adjacnet to the problem space structures

     - find combination of interface structures (like change types/sequences) that creates a topology that can be navigated with methods of finding global minima/maxima